Friday, November 07, 2014

 As the central buds unfold, large areas will be bright yellow.

 Shooting star is in no rush.
-From seed, it takes a plant about ten years

-to grow big enough to bloom in the competition of the wild.
+From seed, it takes a plant about ten years to grow big enough to bloom in the competition of the wild.
 When we started at Somme Prairie Grove we had only a few single plants.
-We've gathered some seed from each, but we let some blow around the parent plants.
-Now we have hundreds - widely scattered plants -
+We've gathered some seed from each, and we let some blow around the parent plants.
+Now we have hundreds - new plants widely scattered - and big patches where the original ones were.

+Of cream false indigo, we had none at Somme Prairie Grove.
+We scattered seed from rare remnants where it survived.
 Now there are hundreds.
-These spread their own seed by rolling like tumble weeds when dry in fall.
+These days they spread their own seed by rolling like tumble weeds when dry in fall.

 A few plants of veiny wild pea showed up in our early surveys.
-Then we saw not a one for decades.

 Then in 2012, one plant showed itself where we'd been scything tall goldenrod.